 The 1-person interview structure

-Here's a great example of a 1-person interview made by Qantas on Shootsta:
+Here's another great example of a 1-person interview made by Qantas on Shootsta:

 To plan out your 1-person video interview and relevant cutaways you’ll need a:

 The basic structure of a 1-person interview has 4 essential parts + relevant cutaways.

 As with any video, the introduction is where you grab and keep your audience’s attention.
 Let’s breakdown what that looks like for a 1-person interview: